-Hurdle requirement: To pass subjects with a final exam hurdle requirement, students must pass all the final exams.
-This is not required in ACTL90010 and ACTL90011 from 2022 onwards.
+Hurdle requirement: To pass subjects with a final exam hurdle requirement, students must pass the final exam. in the hurdle requirement for ACTL90010 and ACTL90011 was removed in 2022 and no longer applies. from 2022 onwards.

 Are marks for all students standardised?